Our Leadership sets the strategy and direction of the organization and works closely with SAP to identify areas for growth and new opportunities.

 He resides in Hampton, Virginia, with his wife of 38 years, Betty.
 They have two grown daughters and three granddaughters, all in Hampton.

 Sharon Kaiser is the CIO at New England BioLabs, a leader in the production and commercialization of recombinant and native enzymes for genomic research.
 She built her extensive knowledge of SAP, IT technology, and operations management in several industries including medical device technology, manufacturing, retail, financial and credit card services, and petroleum.
-In 2014, Kaiser was honored as a recipient of the 2014 CIO of the Year Award for Healthcare / Life Sciences by the Boston Business Journal.
+Sharon was honored as a recipient of the 2014 CIO of the Year Award for Health Care/Life Sciences by the Boston Business Journal and as a finalist for the 2017 Boston CIO of the Year Orbie Award.

 Geof Corb is the Deputy Chief Information Officer at the Johns Hopkins University, one of the nation’s preeminent research universities.
 His enterprise portfolio also includes the business systems and business intelligence solutions for the Johns Hopkins Health System.